Area-53-Robotics/Intro-To-Robotics/docs/resources.md

 Please follow the instructions below to download the product:

-1. Got to: [www.solidworks.com/SEK]() and complete the form (first name, last name email address, select “student team” on dropdown)
+1. Go to: [www.solidworks.com/SEK]() and complete the form (first name, last name email address, select “student team” on dropdown)

 2. Under product information:

--   Ask someone in the club for a serial number
+--   Ask someone in the club for a serial number

--   Select Yes ( I already have a serial number)
+--   Select Yes ( I already have a serial number)

--   Choose 2022-2023 version
+--   Choose 2022-2023 version

--   Input your serial number
+--   Input your serial number

 If you do not activate the license after installing, you will only receive a 30-day license.
 Please give this serial number out to team members only.
 This serial number will expire July 31, 2024.